Awesome: The Daily Show

 - February 20th: Calling out Senators Lindsey Graham and John McCain for their hypocrisy regarding the confirmation hearings of Chuck Hagel.
 Especially McCain's petty feud on Chuck Hagel, his attitude over the Iraq War, using Benghazi to fuel outrage while failing to attend an important informational meeting regarding Benghazi, and seemingly to defend President Bush now it's a well known fact that he very much dislikes Bush.
 This is the kicker:

 - March 4th: Going after Republicans for allowing the Sequester to happen, then taking one last good shot at the Romney's for their first post-election interview.
 He even caps it off with a hell of a burn on Donald Trump for good measure.

-- April 1st: John Oliver calls out a pro-gun activist who's more interested in protecting guns from people than vice-versa.
+- April 1st: John Oliver calls out a pro-gun activist protesting against a gun buyback program.

 Charles Heller: I'm in favor of a gun law to stop government from destroying guns.(John stares in confusion as Heller nods confidently)John Oliver: So you're against regulation to protect people from guns, but FOR regulation to protect guns from people?Heller: ...Yes.

 - April 10th: Jon points out that, because of the NRA/Senate's refusal to sign onto a UN gun treaty, they are now in the company of the only other three countries not to: Iran, North Korea and Syria.
 Jon points out that America has essentially become one of its own enemies.